wavcheb/telegram-sport-event-bots/README.md

-# ⚽🏆 Champ - Telegram Sports Bots Collection
+# ⚽🏆 Telegram Sport Event Bots - Telegram Sports Bots Collection

 A comprehensive collection of Telegram bots for managing sports events and tournaments.
 Each bot is fully independent with its own configuration, database, and logs.